scientiac/scientiac.github.io/content/blog/droidian.md

 ## Customization

 The thing that introduced Linux to me and made it interesting was the customizability of it.
 I encountered Linux when YouTube recommended a video of KDE while I was searching for ways to customize windows.
-So, you can pretty much assume that I don't use things without giving some of it my touch.
+So, you can pretty much assume that I don't use things without giving some of my touch to it.

 ### Colors and Textures